prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 * Cumulative counter-specific functions (`rate()`, `increase()`, `irate()` and `resets()`)  will warn if `__type__="gauge"` or `__temporality__="delta"`.
 * `sum_over_time()` will warn if  `type="counter"` with no `__temporality__` label (implies cumulative counter), or if `__temporality__="cumulative"`.
-There are also additional functions that should only be used with Prometheus gauges (e.g. `delta()`) rather than cumulative counters.
-Out of scope of delta vs cumulative though.

 ### Summary